Operation Passage to Freedom: Role of propaganda campaigns

 Lansdale's campaign focused on northern Catholics, who were known for their strongly anti-communist tendencies.
 His staff printed tens of thousands of pamphlets with slogans such as "Christ has gone south" and "the Virgin Mary has departed from the North", alleging anti-Catholic persecution under Ho Chi Minh.
 Posters depicting communists closing a cathedral and forcing the congregation to pray in front of Ho, adorned with a caption "make your choice", were pasted around Hanoi and Haiphong.
 Diem himself went to Hanoi several times in 1954 while the French were still garrisoned there to encourage Catholics to move, portraying himself as a savior of Catholics.
 The campaign resonated with northern Catholic priests, who told their disciples that Ho would end freedom of worship, that sacraments would no longer be given and that anyone who stayed behind would endanger their souls.
 A survey of refugees some five decades later confirmed that they felt their interests would be best served under a Catholic leader and that Diem had substantial personal appeal due to his religion.
-Some have argued that the Catholics would have left regardless of Lansdale's activities, as they had first-hand experiences of their priests and co-religionists being captured and executed for resisting the communist revolution.
+Some have argued that the Catholics would have left regardless of Lansdale's activities, as they had first-hand experiences of their priests and co-religionists being captured, brutally beaten, starved, interrogated, tortured and eventually executed for resisting the communist revolution.

-The "Psywar theory" itself were not advanced by Lansdale and his supporters, but by Vietnamese communist officials.
+The "Psywar theory" itself was not advanced by Lansdale and his supporters, but by Vietnamese communist officials.
 They claimed that Catholics were forced and seduced to immigrate by American imperialists and Ngô Đình Diệm clique.
 In fact, propaganda by Lansdale did not have much influence on Catholics' decision to move.
 The reasons why some Catholics moved to the South had little or nothing to do with Catholicism.
 They could be a diversity of concerns and motives just like about 25% of the migrants who were non-Catholic.